Manashantii’s Writing Method

 At the first stage, I use writing as method for self listening, observing and connecting into my thoughts, my feelings, my breathing, my body and my instincts.

 At the second stage, I use writing as a method for emotional processing and catharsis.
 As I process my emotions and my thoughts by expression through the arts I gain insight from my experiences.
+So at this stage I am venting and observing my psychological processes.

 At the third stage I use writing as a guiding instrument for transforming my emotions and being resolution focused.
 I begin to understand my perception and I develop analytical skills as I observe and reflect.
 I also look at the opinions of the other people involved if necessary.